 Mod: For my understanding, all three bullets in Proposal 2.9 clarify something.
 Bullet 1: it clarify that type 1 CG PUSCH correspond to the SRS resource sets configured in srs-ResourceSetToAddModList.
 Bullet 2: it clarify how to associate the Type 1 CG PUSCH with TRP.
 Bullet 3: it clarify that we both DCI 0_1 and DCI 0_2 should support to schedule PUSCH for STxMP PUSCH+PUSCH if multi-DCI based PUSCH+PUSCH is supported.

-Proposal 2.9: When multi-DCI based STxMP PUSCH+PUSCH is configured:
+offline consensus: When multi-DCI based STxMP PUSCH+PUSCH is configured:

 For Type 1 CG PUSCH, the UE expects srs-ResourceSetId in rrc-ConfiguredUplinkGrant to indicate either the first or the second SRS resource set with usage 'codebook' or 'nonCodeBook' in srs-ResourceSetToAddModList

-Simultaneous transmission of two PUSCHs is conditioned on the two PUSCHs being associated with different coresetPoolIndex values, where for Type 1 CG PUSCH, the coresetPoolIndex value is determined through the associated SRS resource set.
+Simultaneous transmission of two PUSCHs is conditioned on the two PUSCHs being associated with different coresetPoolIndex values, where for Type 1 CG PUSCH, the coresetPoolIndex value is determined through [the associated SRS resource set].

-When UE is configured to monitor DCI format 0_2, the UE expects to be configured with two SRS resource sets with usage 'codebook' or 'nonCodeBook' in each of srs-ResourceSetToAddModList and srs-ResourceSetToAddModListDCI-0-2.
+[When UE is configured to monitor DCI format 0_2, the UE expects to be configured with two SRS resource sets with usage 'codebook' or 'nonCodeBook' in each of srs-ResourceSetToAddModList and srs-ResourceSetToAddModListDCI-0-2. ]

 Mod: regaring 4.1, the main concerns from companies who do not support is if this shall be discussed in 8.1.1.1, not 8.1.4.1.
 But I guess it is ok to discuss it in either AI.